GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_camera_usage_guide.md

 #### Start Filming
 - Hold the side power button until the screen turns on.
-- Scan the QR-code to configure settings (if not working manual setup)
+- Scan the QR code to configure settings (if not working manual setup)
 - Press the top shutter button (big button on top) to start capturing

 #### Final Pre-Drive Check